GetMyMood Period & Cycle Tracker

 A symptom can feel random when it happens once.
 When you log it with timing context, you may start to notice whether similar symptoms appear around similar points in your cycle.

 GetMyMood is built for that kind of pattern support.
 It helps you keep the details in one place so you do not have to rely on memory at the end of the month.
+Logs stay useful for spotting patterns even when your cycle timing varies from month to month.

 Self-awareness, not diagnosis